 output = pipe(prompt)

-The raw base model tends to ramble or continue the prompt rather than give a clean, structured answer — exactly the gap instruction tuning closes.
+Here, we can see the raw base model ramble or continue the prompt instead of giving a clean, structured answer.
+This is exactly the gap instruction tuning closes.

 Configuring 4-bit QLoRA

-Define the 4-bit quantization config — NF4 type, double quantization, and a float16 compute dtype:
+We define the 4-bit quantization config.
+It uses the NF4 type, double quantization, and a float16 compute dtype:

 import torch